ContinuousLearning/PokemonKit/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Author
+## Authors

 Nityananda Zbil

-Special thanks to
-Yeung Yiu Hung, hkclex@gmail.com
+Special thanks to Yeung Yiu Hung, hkclex@gmail.com They initially wrote all the classes and functions.